affinda/affinda-python/docs/models.md

 :vartype child_documents: list[~affinda.models.MetaChildDocumentsItem]
 :ivar pages: The document's pages.
 :vartype pages: list[~affinda.models.PageMeta]
-:ivar is_verified: This is true if the "confirm" button has been clicked in the Affinda validation tool.
+:ivar is_verified: This is true if the 'confirm' button has been clicked in the Affinda validation tool.
 :vartype is_verified: bool
 :ivar review_url: Signed URL (valid for 60 minutes) to access the validation tool.
 Not